RogerSelwyn/O365-HomeAssistant/docs/permissions.md

  ]
 ```

-See also [Changing Features and Permissions](./authentication.md#changing_features_and_permissions) should you decide to change your needs after initial setup.

 ## Changing Features and Permissions
 If you decide to enable new features in the integration, or decide to change from read only to read/write, you will very likely get a warning message similar to the following in your logs.